-- 136. DEFENDANTS THOMAS and NAGLICH have a policy and practice of delaying diagnosis and treatment to prisoners with serious medical conditions, causing prisoners in Alabama unnecessary pain, suffering, disabilities and sometimes death.
-The policy and practice of delaying diagnosis and treatment creates a substantial risk of serious harm. - 137.
-Numerous prisoners have complained of symptoms for months without anyone addressing their concerns, only to be diagnosed with advanced stage cancer that is terminal by the time it is diagnosed.
+149. The OFFICIAL CAPACITY DEFENDANTS have a policy and practice of delaying diagnosis and treatment to prisoners with serious medical conditions, causing prisoners in Alabama unnecessary pain, suffering, disabilities and sometimes death.
+The policy and practice of delaying diagnosis and treatment creates a substantial risk of serious harm.

+150. Numerous prisoners have complained of symptoms for months without anyone addressing their concerns, only to be diagnosed with advanced stage cancer that is terminal by the time it is diagnosed.
 For example, Robert Jones, a prisoner who had been treated for prostate cancer in 2006 started showing rapidly rising PSA levels in 2011.
 Rising PSA levels are an indication of prostate cancer, requiring additional tests.
 He began vomiting, sometimes vomiting blood, on a regular basis.
 However, he was not given necessary tests or diagnosed until a year and a half later in February 2013.
 By that time, his prostate cancer had metastasized, spread to his bones, and was terminal.
-He died in January 2014. - 138.
-PLAINTIFF TOLLAR had a chest x-ray in or around February 2014 because of a TB outbreak at St. Clair.
+He died in January 2014.

+151. PLAINTIFF TOLLAR had a chest x-ray in or around February 2014 because of a TB outbreak at St. Clair.
 There was a spot on his lung.
 He had a CT scan in or around late March 2014.
 On or about April 14, 2014, PLAINTIFF TOLLAR was told that the CT scan showed that he had cancer and that he would be sent out for a biopsy the following day.
-As the May 28, PLAINTIFF TOLLAR had not been sent out for a biopsy of the cancerous spot on his lung. - 139.
-PLAINTIFF BAKER was diagnosed with a lump in her breast in January 2012, while in ADOC custody.
+As of May 28, 2014, PLAINTIFF TOLLAR had not been sent out for a biopsy of the cancerous spot on his lung.
+PLAINTIFF TOLLAR did not start chemotherapy until late September 2014.

+152. Prisoner Baker was diagnosed with a lump in her breast in January 2012, while in ADOC custody.
 A biopsy in August 2012 indicated that the lump was not malignant, but outside medical staff instructed her to have annual check-ups to monitor the lump.
-Despite informing facility medical staff, she has not received any follow-up care necessary to confirm that the lump has not grown or become malignant.
+Despite informing facility medical staff that she needed an annual mammogram,, she did not receive any follow-up care necessary to confirm that the lump had not grown or become malignant, prior to being added as a named plaintiff in this lawsuit.
+She received a mammogram in approximately September 2014, more than two years after her biopsy and approximately two months after being added to this lawsuit.